 Are you looking for a good read?
-Perhaps a book about science that you can enjoy learning from?
-Well, the journalists and editors at Science Connected spend a lot of time writing about science, but we spend even more time reading books about it!
+Perhaps a book about science that you can both learn from and enjoy reading?
+Well, the staff at Science Connected spend a lot of time writing about science, but we spend even more time reading books about it!
 At the moment, we’re really excited about environmental science, wildlife preservation, astrophysics, and genetics.
-These books are our staff’s top picks for science nonfiction right now.
+These books are our staff’s current top picks for science nonfiction.

 1. Hope for Animals and Their World: How Endangered Species Are Being Rescued from the Brink by Jane Goodall